JCSDA/crtm/README.md

 If you have problems building the library please include the generated "config.log" file in your email correspondence.

 Known Issues
 ------------

-(1) Transmitance Coefficient generation codes included in src/ are not functional.
+(1) Any "Transmitance Coefficient" generation codes included in src/ are not functional.
 Contact CRTM support above for details.
-(2) No testing was done on PGI compilers.
+(2) No testing was done on PGI, XLF, or other less popular compilers.
 (3) Compiler setup files do not contain "generic" ways to point to netCDF libraries - you need to edit those files and ensure that the paths point to the correct place.
+This is the netCDF life.
+Note: Building inside of a JEDI environment (e.g., singularity container) using ecbuild makes this part much easier.

 Troubleshooting
 ---------------